Nuonuo-73/final_project/README.md

 ## Presentation

 [presentation slides](team-17.pptx)
-<br>ur slides show what we mainly explore in our final project and our conclusions.
+<br>Our slides show what we mainly explore in our final project and our conclusions.
 ## Data APP

  [Streamlit Demo](https://nuonuo-73-final-project-team-17-final-project-qcicun.streamlit.app/)